 - The URL size tag: The specific code parameter (like

-/s640/or/s1600/) that tells Google which size copy to load. - The post content width: The physical layout space your blog theme sets aside for your articles.
+/s640/or/s1200-rw/) that tells Google which size copy to load and whether to apply WebP compression. - The post content width: The physical layout space your blog theme sets aside for your articles.

 - The automatic styling rules: Hidden theme code (like